LilHayah/YouDanmaku/README.md

 **YouDanmaku**
-- a Chrome extension enabling danmaku comments on YouTube.
+A Chrome extension enabling danmaku comments on YouTube, started in HackPSU 2015.

 ----------